Harald Damsleth: World War II

 Norway was invaded by Germany in 1940, and occupied for the following five years.
-Erling Sandberg was eventually appointed to Josef Terboven's Council of State, and Harald Damsleth began receiving assignments for public service announcements in April 1940, shortly after the German invasion of Norway.
+Erling Sandberg was eventually appointed to Josef Terboven's Council of State, and Harald Damsleth began receiving assignments for public service announcements in April 1940, shortly after the invasion.
 From October the same year Herolden was given a monopoly on state announcements.
 Damsleth also designed nearly all stamps issued in Norway between 1940 and 1945.
 Among the stamps designed by Damsleth were the three stamps of the shipwreck series commemorating civilian Norwegian passenger ships lost to allied attack.
 The ships portrayed on the stamps were SS Barøy, SS Irma and SS Sanct Svithun.
 His monopoly was not only caused by the national socialist sympathies nurtured by employees in Herolden, but also because other advertising agencies boycotted the occupant regime.
 At the same time, Damsleth lost his professional contact with publishing houses.

 Damsleth prolifically produced propaganda posters, almost 200 in all.
 He drifted away from modernism, a style considered "degenerate" by national socialists, and painted in a more naturalistic style.
 At the beginning of the war, his posters depicted normal, working people.
 However, near the end of the war, the posters began expressing military and war themes, including strong Russophobic sentiments.

-Damsleth was also a war reporter for Waffen-SS, and had a stay at the Eastern Front in 1942.
+Damsleth was also a SS-Kriegsberichter (war reporter in the Waffen-SS), and participated in a soldier's course in Berlin in 1942 before he was sent to the Eastern Front for a few months to get inspiration for his recruitment posters.

 Post-war career

 Damsleth was tried in a court on 15 May 1945, only a week after the liberation of Norway.
 He pleaded not guilty of treason.
-He was unaware of the actions conducted by national socialist authorities.
+He claimed he was unaware of the actions conducted by national socialist authorities.
 In 1950, Damsleth was sentenced to five years of hard labor for treason committed during World War II, but was pardoned after two years served.

 After the War, Damsleth returned to politically neutral work, illustrating book covers and postcards, including many with nisse motifs.
 The books covers ranged from Christian books, pulp novels, and collection items called glansbilder.
 He also experimented with psychedelic art.